the project

 – Disseminate the CoVHer ideas in the academic and public world of CH.

 The main specific objective of the project is to define applicative/practical guidelines and operational methodologies aimed at the study, the implementation, the visualization (including access), and the critical evaluation of the 3D models of artefacts that no longer exist or have never been built, in accordance with the Charter on the Preservation of Digital Heritage (UNESCO, 2003).
 The aim is to define a clear methodology for the creation and documentation of the CVCH model.
-The innovation of the proposed methodology lies in identifying practice guidelines and outlining the precise qualities that the 3D model must fulfil to reach scientific reference standards:

 1) Constructive aspects: the geometry accuracy and qualification of the 3D models.